 The Kirk's fourth senior pastor, The Reverend Dr. Norman M. Pritchard (a Scotsman) arrived in January 1996 from Melbourne, Australia.
 Under Dr. Pritchard’s direction, the enhancement of our physical facilities and access to all Kirk facilities was undertaken, the most ambitious of which was the installation of an elevator to serve the seven different levels that comprise our campus.
 The Columbarium was expanded, and a second sculpture by the late American sculptor, Marshall Fredericks, was added.
 Women were first elected to the Board of Trustees, and a multitude of Home Bible Study groups were established.
 Early in Dr. Pritchard's tenure, the Kirk became a host venue for the annual Great Lakes Chamber Music Festival.
 The Kirk launched its first website in November of 1996; further communications enhancements continue today for our members and beyond.
 Dr. Pritchard retired on November 16, 2014 with a celebration that included bagpipes, a nod to his (and the Kirk’s) roots.

 With the Kirk’s physical construction completed in 1965 and additional structural improvements since that time, Kirk pastors and leadership have been focused for the past five decades on growing the Kirk’s service to its members, its immediate community and the world outside our splendid home.
 In addition, the Kirk carefully added human infrastructure in the form of associate pastors, numerous groups and guilds, its internationally recognized music and carillon programs, and what is now its longstanding mission work in Michigan and around the world.
-You’ll see our marketing message, It’s What’s Inside That Makes a Difference on the Outside, highlighting the difference that we are making out in the world through our work and ministries—extending well beyond our physical walls.
-The Kirk is prepared to continue making a difference as we welcome our fifth pastor and enter a new chapter in our history.
+In the spring of 2017, we welcomed our fifth pastor, Rev. Dr. Nathaniel D. Phillips, entering a new chapter in our history.